BrightChamps Logo

 Professor Greenline Explaining Math Concepts

-Inequality occurs when a comparison is made between two values or expressions that are not equal.
+An inequality occurs when two values or expressions are compared and are not equal.
 There are different types of inequalities.
 Some involve only numbers and are called numerical inequalities.
 Linear inequalities compare a linear expression to another expression with a degree of 1 or less.
 This article helps you understand linear inequalities in detail.

 Linear Inequalities for US Students